 What are the benefits of handling difficult projects?

 It adds momentum to your career which means you get promoted more frequently.
-The admissions committee values this career progression a lot, not just because of the promotions you got but also for the commitment you showed for the projects.
-This commitment is something which will speak volumes to the admission officers.
+The admissions committee values this career progression a lot, not just because of the promotions you got but also for the commitment you showed to the projects.
+This commitment is something that will speak volumes to the admission officers.

 Employment opportunities at top companies

-It’s a fact that a huge number of people studying at Harvard, Wharton or Stanford have worked for companies who are market leaders in their respective industries.
+It’s a fact that a huge number of people studying at Harvard, Wharton, or Stanford have worked for companies that are market leaders in their respective industries.
 If you have been excelling at your current job it becomes easier to switch to top companies.
 These companies have a rigorous recruitment process which gives the admissions committee a feeling that you are a high achieving individual.

 4. Take certification courses aligned with your career goals